LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Item 8267: FileAttachmentForm fix to use anchor tag with target blank for template file download
+* Item 8267: Misc bug fixes related to LKSM workflow
+    - FileAttachmentForm fix to use anchor tag with target blank for template file download
+    - AssayImportSubMenuItem and getImportItemsForAssayDefinitions option to filter assays by provider type

 ### version 1.9.0
 *Released*: 16 December 2020